Why do I coach volleyball?

 Think of this as the nitty-gritty of getting the most out of a group of players.
 That’s stuff like trying to figure out the best starting 6 and playing a system that maximizes their collective potential.
 It’s figuring out training priorities to move the team forward in the areas we’ve identified as key.
 Maybe it’s improving specific technical skills.

 Many people who coach are inherently competitive.
 Coaching for them is a way they can continue to compete once their playing career has wound down.
 I’m not really motivated that way.
+I like to think in terms of succeeding rather than winning.

 Don’t get me wrong.
 I like to win, and I’m competitive in my own kind of way.
-I just don’t put as much weight on winning and losing as others do.
+I just don’t put as much weight on winning and losing as some others do.
 I’ve heard coaches say they would be very difficult to live with if they had a losing record.
 When I interviewed Mick Haley for Volleyball Coaching Wizards he talked about really having a problem if his team won less than 80% of its matches.

 That sort of thing isn’t an issue for me in and of itself.
 Good thing too!
 I’ve coached some teams that didn’t win very much.
 The difference in whether I was happy with those teams or not is if they achieved.
 Some teams had the talent to be winners, but weren’t because they didn’t achieve.
 Other teams definitely achieved, but didn’t win much because they lacked the talent.
 And sometimes you have teams that win despite not really achieving.